On super Pl\"{u}cker embedding and cluster algebras: Background: super exterior powers and super Grassmannians

-\begin{example}[$G_{1|1}(V)$] For the case of $1|1$-planes in an $n|m$-dimensional superspace $V$, the construction goes similarly to the above.
-Now a plane is spanned by one even and one odd linearly independent vectors in $V$, e.g. $\up_1$ and $\up_{\hat 1}$.
+\begin{example}[$G_{1|1}(V)$] In the case of $1|1$-planes in an $n|m$-dimensional superspace $V$, a plane is spanned by one even and one odd linearly independent vectors in $V$, e.g. $\up_1$ and $\up_{\hat 1}$.
 (Here linear independence amounts to each $\up_1$ and $\up_{\hat 1}$ being non-zero, i.e. having an invertible even coordinate.)
 We can write their coordinates as a matrix